abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ````

 We've mapped the `TodoItem` entity to the `TodoItems` table in the database.
-The next step is creating a migration and apply the changes to the database.
+The next step is to create a migration and apply the changes to the database.

 ### Code First Migrations